"sponsored links"

 showing where to change colors

-Place the T on the out side of the braid and place it close to the edge of the braid over lapping it.
-The pin placement is important.
-Because when you cut this spot and sew your seam should lay under the strand next to it and the join can not bee see from either side of the rug.
-The colors change where you can not see them.
+Place the T on the outside of the braid and place it close to the edge of the braid over lapping it.
+The pin placement is important, because when you cut this spot and sew, your seam should lay under the strand next to it ,and the join cannot be seen from either side of the rug.
+The colors change where you cannot see them.

 markings for cutting